-Scores required for University courses
+Scores required for university courses

 The TOEFL iBT test is scored on a scale of 0 to 120.
 Each of the four sections is awarded up to 30 points.

 Most UK universities will look for a score of 80 or above for admissions to undergraduate and postgraduate courses.
-However, each university set their own requirements that can vary between universities and even courses at the same university.
+However, each university set its own requirements that can vary between universities and even courses at the same university.

 How to practice for the test for free